Decentering the Western Canon: Humanities Curriculum Cohort

 ABOUT THE FACILITATORS

-Sarah Older Aguilar is the Humanities Department Chair at Vistamar School in El Segundo, CA, where she has taught a variety of integrated Humanities and Literature courses over the past 14 years.
-In collaboration with a brilliant team of colleagues, her work focuses on curating a richly diverse array of topics, texts, and teaching practices intended to expand students’ understanding of the world and their place within it.
+Sarah Older Aguilar has recently joined the Upper School English faculty at Brentwood School in Los Angeles, CA. Before this, she was the Humanities Department Chair at Vistamar School in El Segundo, CA, where she taught a variety of integrated Humanities and Literature courses over the past 14 years.
+Her work focuses on curating a richly diverse array of topics, texts, and teaching practices intended to expand students’ understanding of the world and their place within it.
 She is currently motivated to infuse her classes with more poetry to cultivate student creativity and voice–and to increase opportunities for students to see diverse reflections of their lived experiences.
 Sarah earned her doctorate in Comparative Literature from UCLA, where her research centered broadly on African-American and Latin-American literary traditions and, more specifically, the fields of trauma studies and collective memory.
-When she is not reading, writing, or teaching, Sarah might be found practicing warrior two, growing tomatoes, or trying to master her favorite pan dulce recipes.

 Taryn Marshall is Lower and Upper School History Instructor at Marlborough School, Los Angeles.
 Since earning her M. Ed. at UCLA’s School of Education, she has been a founding history teacher for a girls’ public charter middle school in Los Angeles valley, and then transitioned to Marlborough in 2020.
 In her current position at Marlborough, she teaches a 7th grade Civics and Citizenship course, an interdisciplinary 10th grade American Studies History course, and advises multiple groups of 12th grade students in Honors Research in Social Sciences and Capstone internship program.
 Taryn’s interest lies in the intersectionality of gender equity, as can be reflected in her experiences such as earning her B.A. in Women’s, Gender, and Sexuality Studies from a women’s college, and working with a feminist non-profit for high school students in Newark, NJ.
 Her current interest is thinking about how to center teacher and students’ authentic selves for joy and learning in the classroom.